Breus/json-masker/adr/0001-support-array-masking.md

 challenge: Up to now, the json-masker did not have to keep track of current nesting level.
 I.e.: it did not matter where we found `"maskMe": "a"`, since all such instances are masked.

-To bring support for masking of strings and numbers inside arrays, we will have to know exactly which field is being processed right now, to correctly mask a JSON like this:
+To bring support for masking of strings and numbers inside arrays, we will have to know the depth of the field which is being processed right now, to correctly mask a JSON like this:

 ```json
 {